 - Have a go at cosplaying with your child as I did!

 - Take them to cons (even if you can not afford all of them.
-You discuss this with your child and work out which ones they can attend).
+Discuss this with your child and work out which ones they can attend).

 - Support friendships that they have made with fellow cosplayers by inviting them over for dinner or sleepovers.